The Cathedral Quarter Trust is run by a small, dedicated core team, reporting into our Board of Directors.

 Prior to her current role as Chief Executive of the MAC (Metropolitan Arts Centre) Anne was the Director of the Old Museum Arts Centre.
 Anne was one of the co-founders of the Belfast Children’s Festival and and chaired the Board of Trustees of that organisation for the first five years of its life.
 She has also been a Trustee of the BBC Performing Arts Fund, Upstate Theatre, Drocheda, the Community Foundation for Northern Ireland and The Theatres Trust, an Independent Advisory Body charged with protecting and preserving theatres throughout the UK.

-She is currently the Deputy Chairman/Chairman [delete as appropriate!] of the Cathedral Quarter Trust and is an Honourary Member of the Royal Society of Ulster Architects.
+She is currently the Chairman of the Cathedral Quarter Trust and is an Honourary Member of the Royal Society of Ulster Architects.
 A graduate of Queen’s University Belfast where she studied English Language and Literature Anne also holds post-graduate qualifications in Law & Business and Cultural Management.
 She lives in Belfast with her husband, four children and two dogs.